douglaz/oxivault/CONTRIBUTING.md

 ---

-Thank you for contributing to IronVault! 🦀
+Thank you for contributing to OxiVault! 🦀